 The safety of the traveling public on the state’s bridges is a top priority of the Florida Department of Transportation (FDOT).
 The department has looked at a fencing system on the Sunshine Skyway Bridge in the past, however, FDOT has not found a system that would work and also allow inspection of the bridge.
 It’s important to note the Golden Gate Bridge has a different deck structure than the Sunshine Skyway Bridge.
 The Golden Gate Bridge can be inspected by workers below the roadway surface, since the surface is supported by an open steel deck truss.
 The Sunshine Skyway Bridge is a closed segmental box, and relies on inspection trucks with arms that reach out and under the bridge for a complete inspection.
 If a fence were to be installed, it could potentially block access for bridge inspection.

-While researching the topic (on this website), 10News met Debbie Korell.
+While researching the topic, 10News met Debbie Korell.
 She became a widow seven years ago when her late husband, Todd jumped off the Sunshine Skyway Bridge ending his life.

 "I woke up in the middle of the night and he was gone," said Debbie.